-“We want to go anywhere [requiring significantly lower launch costs.]
-Our number one opponent is gravity.
+“We do not want to go anywhere (we need very low-cost costs).
+Our number is an opposing enemy.
 The blue is pretty simple, we see millions of people living and working in space, which will have a lot of Time, I think it’s a useful purpose.
-“In 2016, Bezos opened the factory design and fabrication of blue rock journalists for the first time and gave extensive interviews that included a common vision for space and blue background.

 Bezos exploits a space as “full of resources” and provides a “great investment” that will grow “marketing space that spans hundreds of years, leading to an era in which millions of people would live and work in space.”